programmerraja/MyBlog/content/notes/2024/Wireshark.md

 `tshark -r 'el (1).cap' -Y "tcp.flags.syn == 1 && tcp.flags.ack == 0" -T fields -e eth.dst | sort | uniq -c | sort -nr`

-**How to find syn not followed by a syn+ack**
+## Finding SYN Packets Not Followed by SYN+ACK

+### 1. Apply Display Filter

-Use the display filter 'tcp.flags eq 0x02' (only SYN flag set)
+- **Filter**: Use the display filter `tcp.flags eq 0x02` to show only packets where the SYN flag is set.
-then: Statistics -> Conversations

-Select the option "Limit to display filter" (at the bottom)
+    - This filter isolates SYN packets, which are the initial packets in the TCP handshake.

+### 2. Analyze Conversations

+1. **Navigate to Conversations**:
+    - Go to `Statistics` -> `Conversations` in the Wireshark menu.
+2. **Apply Filter to Conversations**:
+    - At the bottom of the Conversations window, check the option **"Limit to display filter"**.
+This ensures that only the filtered packets (SYN packets) are considered in the analysis.
+3. **Select the TCP Tab**:
-Select the tab TCP
+    - Click on the **TCP** tab to view only TCP conversations.

-Sort the output by "Packets".

-Those connections with 1 packet are likely the "good" connections (one SYN only)

-Those connections with > 1 packets are most likely the unanswered connections (several packets with SYN as a result of a retry).
+4. **Sort by Packet Count**:
+    - Click on the **"Packets"** column header to sort the conversations by the number of packets.

+### 3. Identify Connection Types
+- **Connections with 1 Packet**:
+    - These are likely "good" connections where only a single SYN packet was sent.
+This could indicate that the connection was successfully established or that no response was received but no retries were made.
+- **Connections with More Than 1 Packet**:
+    - These are most likely "unanswered" connections where the SYN packet was retried multiple times due to no SYN+ACK response.
+The presence of multiple packets typically indicates retries.